Study Abroad Programs 2014

-4. Loan Application: Students attending the Galway program will be notified by the Office of Financial Aid via email of when to begin the loan application process.
+3. Loan Request and Disbursement Process: Students attending the Galway program will be notified by the Office of Financial Aid via email of when to begin the loan application process.
 For all other programs, once a completed Consortium Agreement has been returned to the Office of Financial Aid, the student will be contacted via email regarding their budget and the process to initiate the loan request.

-5. Miscellaneous: Since a separate summer budget is used for the student's summer loan, it has no bearing on their eligibility for aid in the following year.
+4. Miscellaneous: Since a separate summer budget is used for the student=s summer loan it has no bearing on their eligibility for aid in the following year.
 The summer budget includes funding for housing abroad; it cannot include funding for upkeep of a local Boston area apartment while you are studying abroad.